Prince Andrew sued in NY court for alleged sex abuse

 - Dropped from royal duties -

-Giuffre, now 38, also claims Andrew abused her at Epstein's New York mansion and on Little St. James, Epstein's private island in the US Virgin Islands.
+Giuffre also claims Andrew abused her at Epstein's New York mansion and on Little St. James, Epstein's private island in the US Virgin Islands.

-She is suing Andrew under the Child Victims Act as she was 17 at the time.
+Giuffre, now 38, is suing Andrew under the Child Victims Act as she was 17 at the time.